Nappend History, Family Crest & Coats of Arms

 Early History of the Nappend family

 This web page shows only a small excerpt of our Nappend research.
-Another 289 words (21 lines of text) covering the years 1273, 1406, 1433, 1406, 1415, 1419, 1431, 1432 and 1433 are included under the topic Early Nappend History in all our PDF Extended History products and printed products wherever possible.
+Another 56 words (4 lines of text) covering the years 1273, 1406, 1433, 1406, 1415, 1419, 1431, 1432, 1433, 1698, 1778, 1700 and 1760 are included under the topic Early Nappend History in all our PDF Extended History products and printed products wherever possible.

 Nappend Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Nappend has been spelled many different ways, including Knapton, Napton, Knappen and others.

 Early Notables of the Nappend family (pre 1700)

-Another 32 words (2 lines of text) are included under the topic Early Nappend Notables in all our PDF Extended History products and printed products wherever possible.
+Another 34 words (2 lines of text) are included under the topic Early Nappend Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Nappend family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Nappends to arrive in North America: Jane Knapton, who settled in Virginia in 1652; Joseph Knapton, who settled in Boston in 1716; and Robert Knapton, who settled in Virginia in 1754.